skytap/well-architected-framework/resiliency/solutions/mksysb-backupandrestore.md

 ## Setup New LPAR and restore the Mksysb<a name="setup-new-lpar-and-restore-the-mksysb"></a>

-1. From the Skytap dashboard, add a new LPAR in your existing Environment.
+1. From the {{site.Brand}} dashboard, add a new LPAR in your existing Environment.

 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/resiliency/solutions/mksysbmedia/media/image41.png" width="700">